National Collegiate Athletic Association: "National Collegiate" sports

 For some less-popular sports, the NCAA does not separate teams into their usual divisions and instead holds only one tournament to decide a single national champion between all three divisions (except for women's ice hockey and men's indoor volleyball, where the National Collegiate championship only features teams from Division I and Division II and a separate championship is contested for only Division III).
-The 13 sports which use the National Collegiate format, also called the single-division format, are women's bowling, men's fencing, women's fencing, men's gymnastics, women's gymnastics, women's ice hockey, rifle, skiing, men's indoor volleyball, women's beach volleyball, men's water polo, women's water polo, and women's wrestling.
-The newest such sport is women's wrestling, which holds its first NCAA championship in the 2025–26 school year.
+The 15 sports which use the National Collegiate format, also called the single-division format, are women's acrobatics & tumbling, women's bowling, men's fencing, women's fencing, men's gymnastics, women's gymnastics, women's ice hockey, rifle, skiing, women's stunt, men's indoor volleyball, women's beach volleyball, men's water polo, women's water polo, and women's wrestling.
+The newest such sports are the all-female sports of acrobatics & tumbling and stunt, the latter a cheerleading discipline, which will hold their first NCAA championships using this format in 2026–27.
+Women's wrestling held its first NCAA championship in the 2025–26 school year.

 The NCAA considers a National Collegiate title equivalent to a Division I title even if the champion is primarily a member of Division II or III.
-These championships are largely dominated by teams that are otherwise members of Division I, but current non-Division I teams have won 40 National Collegiate championships since the University Division/College Division split as of 2022 (2 in bowling, 20 in fencing, 8 in women's ice hockey, and 10 in rifle).
+These championships are largely dominated by teams that are otherwise members of Division I, but current non-Division I teams have won 41 National Collegiate championships since the University Division/College Division split as of March 2026 (2 in bowling, 20 in fencing, 8 in women's ice hockey, 10 in rifle, and 1 in women's wrestling).
 Division III schools are allowed to grant athletic scholarships to students who compete in National Collegiate sports, though most do not.